GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 Source: Haymarket Media, Inc.

-Furthermore, increasing government contributions to therapeutic and vaccination efforts in LTC facilities is a significant market driver.
+Furthermore, increasing government contribution in therapeutic and vaccination efforts in LTC facilities is a significant driver of the market.
 Programs such as the Federal Pharmacy Partnership for Long-Term Care and increased Medicare and Medicaid support for immunizations have led to more systematic and reliable healthcare delivery in these facilities.
-This proactive stance improves resident outcomes and strengthens the overall quality standards, thereby encouraging more investment in LTC infrastructure.
+This proactive stance not only improves resident outcomes but also strengthens the overall quality standards, thereby encouraging more investment in LTC infrastructure.

 Recent Government Programs: